|Plane trees of London

 4. In Bean's Trees and Shrubs Hardy in the British Isles, there is reference made to the articles by Rivers.
 The trees were not known to the author, and no further detail is offered on the cultivar.
 However it does make reference to two trees at Kew which may be worth further attention.
 One is by the 'south-east corner of the Herbarium'; the second is 'north of the planting around King William's Temple'.
 The first tree appears to be no longer present, and the second is certainly distinctive but is a glossy leaved form of a type not often seen elsewhere.
 Bean's Manual also says that a plane under the same name 'Palmata' was sold by Barron's Nursery, Derbyshire in the 19th century.

-Trees of both clones can be found all over inner London.
-A few specimens of the 'Hackney' clone are listed below, using their latitude-longitude coordinates.
-More trees can be found listed here on this website, under the name Platanus orientalis 'Hackney'.
+Trees of both clones can be found all over inner London, with a few further out.
+Some specimens of the 'Hackney' clone are listed below, using their latitude-longitude coordinates.